-More images emerge of Haitian migrant surge at Del Rio as numbers soar past 11,000
+Images of Haitian migrant surge at Del Rio show chaos under bridge as numbers soar past 11,000

 "The Border Patrol requested the temporary flight restriction due to drones interfering with law enforcement flights on the border," the FAA said in a statement.
 "As with any temporary flight restriction, media is able to call the FAA to make requests to operate in the area."

 The FAA approved Fox News' request on Friday.
+Before that, Fox filmed from a Texas DPS helicopter the scenes under the bridge.

 A source had told Fox on Thursday that Border Patrol was overwhelmed and that the situation is "out of control," while Texas lawmakers have expressed horror at the squalid scenes of thousands of migrants huddled under the bridge waiting to be processed into the U.S.